GiovanniStephens/C-Practice/README.md

             - [x] matrix multiplication
             - [x] matrix transposition
     - [ ] Logistic regression using OLS
-    - [x] Linear regression estimated using a minimizing/maximization approach.
+    - [x] Linear regression estimated using a minimizing/maximization approach
     - [x] Multiple Linear Regression
     - [x] Hypothesis testing
     - [ ] AR Model (OLS)
     - [ ] MA Models (Hannan-Rissanen)
-    - [ ] ARMA Models
+    - [ ] ARMA Models:
         - [ ] Checking for stationarity
         - [ ] Check for homoskedasticity
-        - [ ] Estimating the AR parameter using OLS.
+        - [ ] Estimating the AR parameter using OLS
         - [ ] Estimating the MA parameter using Hannan-Rissanen procedure
             - [ ] Fit an AR model to the data
             - [ ] Extract the residuals
-            - [ ] Fit the ARMA model using the above residuals and lagged data using OLS.
+            - [ ] Fit the ARMA model using the above residuals and lagged data using OLS
     - [ ] ARIMA Models
     - [ ] Auto-arima model
+    - [ ] Auto-arima model with seasonal component
+    - [ ] GARCH Model
+    - [ ] ARMA-GARCH model
 - [ ] Machine learning algorithms:
     - [x] K-means clustering:
         - [x] optimise the algorithm
         - [x] implement a class.
 It should be able to:
-            - [x] Fit the data.
+            - [x] Fit the data
-            - [x] Return the centroids.
+            - [x] Return the centroids
-            - [x] Return the cluster assignments.
+            - [x] Return the cluster assignments
-            - [x] Show the model inertia.
+            - [x] Show the model inerti
-        - [x] Implement k-means++.
+        - [x] Implement k-means++
     - [ ] Evolutionary algorithms
     - [ ] Neural networks
     - [ ] Support vector machines